-The Center for History now has its own YouTube© page…click here
+The Center for History now has its own YouTube© page…click here you can take a video tour of the Oliver mansion.

 It was over 100 years ago that 19th century industrialist J.D.
 Oliver, his wife, Anna, and their four children moved into their new home at 808 West Washington Street-Copshaholm as they would later name it.
 Built in 1895-1896, Copshaholm is a 38-room Romanesque Queen Anne house designed by New York architect Charles Alonzo Rich.
 The furnishings on all three floors are original, giving visitors a remarkable glimpse of how the mansion appeared during the 72 years the Oliver family lived there.